 This bill amends provisions of the California Education Code that refer to the California Postsecondary Education Commission (CPEC) and replace them with provisions related to the proposed office.
 CPEC no longer functioned after Governor Brown eliminated its funding from the State budget in 2011.
 Every year since 2011 legislation has been introduced to replace CPEC with a new agency tasked with the development and coordination of higher education state policy.
-For example, SB 42 (Liu) of 2015 was vetoed by the governor, AB 1348 (Perez J.) of 2013 and 2014 did not pass the Senate Appropriations Committee, and in 2012 AB 2190 (Perez J.) did not pass the Assembly Appropriations Committee.

-- Status: AB 1837 will be heard in the Assembly Committee on Higher Education on April 19, 2016. - AB 2434 (Bonta) Postsecondary Education: Higher Education Policy.
+- Status: AB 1837 passed the Assembly Committee on Higher Education and was sent to the Assembly Committee on Appropriations. - AB 2434 (Bonta) Postsecondary Education: Higher Education Policy.
 AB 2434 creates a blueribbon commission to study and develop a plan to grow the funding, enrollment slots, and number of campuses at public universities and colleges so that public higher education in California has the capacity to be universal and tuition-free.
 The commission would be comprised of nine public members, three appointed by the governor and three members each appointed by the Senate Committee on Rules and Speaker of the Assembly.
-The bill would require the commission to close on June 30, 2018 and submit its report to the Governor and the Legislature.
-The bill states that a person employed or retained by any public or private postsecondary educational institution cannot be appointed to, or serve on the commission, and this prohibition applies to the spouses and domestic partners of individuals representing postsecondary institutions.

 This bill is similar to AB 1837 (Low) in that it proposes to create a state entity that would make recommendations regarding statewide higher education policy.
-There were amendments taken in the Assembly Committee on Higher Education that remove the prohibition for individuals employed or retained by a public or private postsecondary educational institution, and their spouses and domestic partners, from serving on the commission; and instead the bill would permit higher level officials from the California Community Colleges, the California State University, and the University of California to serve on the commission.
+There were amendments taken in the Assembly Committee on Higher Education that are not yet in print that remove the prohibition for individuals employed or retained by a public or private postsecondary educational institution, and their spouses and domestic partners, from serving on the commission; the bill would then permit higher level officials from CCC, CSU, and UC to serve on the commission.

-- Status: AB 2434 passed in the Assembly Committee on Higher Education and was sent to the Assembly Appropriations Committee. - ACA 7 (Gonzalez) Voting Age: School and Community College Elections.
-ACA 7 authorizes persons who are at least 16 years of age to vote in a school or community college district governing board election in which that person would be qualified to vote based on residence. - Status: ACA 7 has not been assigned to a Committee.
+- Status: AB 2434 passed in the Assembly Committee on Higher Education and was put in the Suspense File by the Assembly Committee on Appropriations. - ACA 7 (Gonzalez) Voting Age: School and Community College Elections.
+ACA 7 authorizes persons who are at least 16 years of age to vote in a school or community college district governing board election in which that person would be qualified to vote based on residence. - Status: Assembly Constitutional Amendment (ACA) 7 was assigned to the Assembly Elections and Redistricting Committee on April 28, 2017.
+A measure that is a proposed constitutional amended by the Legislature does not have the same deadlines as bills introduced in the regular session.